ArnoldDP/OStim-Community-Modlist/README.md

  * OStim Solutions

  An adaptation of an old mod called Sexlab Solutions.
-You can finally roleplay as a D&D Bard.
+You can finally roleplay as a D&D Bard, and fuck your way out of everything

  * OStim Lovers